dell/csm-docs/content/docs/replication/upgrade.md

 **Steps**
 1. Find a new version of deployment manifest that can be found in `deploy/controller.yaml`, with newer `image` pointing to the version of CSM Replication controller you want to upgrade to
-2. Apply said manifest using the usual `repctl create` command like so `./repctl create -f ./deploy/controller.yaml`.
+2. Apply said manifest using the usual `repctl create` command like so `./repctl create -f ../deploy/controller.yaml`.
 The output should have this line `Successfully updated existing deployment: dell-replication-controller-manager`
 3. Check if everything is OK by querying your Kubernetes clusters using `kubectl` like this `kubectl get pods -n dell-replication-controller`, your pods should be READY and RUNNING

+### Replication CRD version update

+CRD `dellcsireplicationgroups.replication.storage.dell.com` has been updated to version `v1` in CSM 1.6.
+To facilitate the continued use of existing `DellCSIReplicationGroup` CR objects after upgrading to CSM 1.6 or later, an `init container` will be deployed during upgrade.
+The `init container` updates the existing CRs with necessary steps for their continued use.

+> Note: Do not update the CRD as part of upgrade.
+The `init container` takes care of updating existing CRD and CR versions.